Definition impulse control

 How many carbohydrates your dog can tolerate is very individual.
-A study by Erik Axelsson (2014 and 2016) examined the copy number of the gene AMY2B in dogs.
+A study by Erik Axelsson (2014 and 2016) examined the copy number of the AMY2B gene in dogs.
 This gene is related to carbohydrate digestion.
-Significant differences in the ability to digest carbohydrates within the same breed have been explored.
-In order for the dog to be able to digest grain well, rice, pasta and the like must be cooked long enough to be able to utilize the starch they contain.
+Significant differences in the ability to digest carbohydrates have been explored within the same breed.
+In order for the dog to be able to digest grains well, rice, pasta, etc. must be cooked long enough to utilize the starch they contain.

 Management: Positive experiences

 Management in dog training prevents dogs from making mistakes.
-When, where and how do you train your dog?
-You always design a training situation in such a way that your dog can engage in misbehavior as little as possible.
-Every impulse check initially indicates stress for your dog.
+When, where and how do you train with your dog?
+You always design a training situation in such a way that your dog can misbehave as little as possible.
+Any impulse control initially indicates stress for your dog.
 Sometimes this stress is high, sometimes small.
-In that sense, stress isn't a bad thing.
-When exercising impulse control, stress must not be added.
-In order for your dog to be able to train impulse control, you should only build up the training in a positive way.
-Start with uncomplicated exercises that your dog is already familiar with.
+Seen this way, stress isn't a bad thing.
+When exercising impulse control, stress should not be added.
+So that your dog is able to train impulse control, you should build the training exclusively in a positive way.
+Start with simple exercises that your dog already knows.
 Build up the exercises in small steps and create many opportunities for success.
 Use short units with a high probability of success.
-Food is great for training because it gives your dog post-exercise food, allowing for two positive experiences: reassurance from food and the nerve food mentioned above that it needs during impulse control.
-If your dog isn't very fond of food, then you can reach into the box of great treats and use cheese, sausages, etc.
+Food is ideal for training because your dog receives it after the exercise, enabling two positive experiences: confirmation through food and the above-mentioned nerve nourishment that it needs during impulse control.
+If your dog is not fond of food, then you can reach into the bag of great treats and use cheese, sausages, etc.

 Training: Exercises for impulse control in dogs

-Impulse control can be excellently developed in the puppy and young dog period.
-Even older dogs can still learn impulse control and should do so regularly.
-Impulse control cannot be transferred to any number of situations, so it cannot be generalized, but a general structure can be very useful.
-Just because your dog is patiently waiting at the food bowl doesn't mean it won't be chasing a rabbit.
-Nevertheless, a well-trained impulse control in the dog ensures controllability in everyday life.
-In separate training sessions, we will explain how you can gradually develop and train good impulse control with your dog.
-Our impulse control training for dogs takes you to training for beginners, advanced users and professionals.
+Impulse control can be developed excellently during the puppy and young dog years.
+Even older dogs can still learn impulse control and should learn it regularly.
+Although impulse control cannot be applied to any number of situations and cannot be generalized, a general structure can still be very useful.
+Just because your dog waits patiently at the food bowl doesn't mean he won't chase after a rabbit.
+Nevertheless, well-trained impulse control in dogs ensures controllability in everyday life.
+We will explain to you in separate training sessions how you can gradually build up and train good impulse control with your dog.
+Our impulse control training courses for dogs take you to training for beginners, advanced users and professionals.

-When training the Impulse control for beginner dogs have to do with patience in the form of feed release.
-The feed release takes place via the orientation to you by the Premack principle.
+When training the Impulse control for beginner dogs have to do with patience in the form of food release.
+The food is released through orientation towards you using the Premack principle.
 Your dog can only get the food by working with you.
-Generalizing from the position "sit" not only teaches your dog signal security, but also that "sit" simply means "sit".
-The final treat count exercise teaches your dog that numbers have meaning in the context of the patience required of you.
-In addition, food motivation is built up, which works well for both food-loving and non-food-loving dogs.
-Because your dog gets every single treat, motivation is always high.
+The generalization of the “sit” position not only teaches your dog signal safety, but also that “sit” simply means “sit”.
+The final exercise of counting treats teaches your dog that numbers have meaning in the context of the patience required of you.
+In addition, a food motivation is built up, which works well for both food-loving and non-food-loving dogs.
+Because your dog receives every single treat, motivation always remains high.

-The exercises of Advanced impulse control begins with beginner training.
-The generalization of the "sit" position is now extended by more difficult external stimuli.
-Stimuli in the form of movement require greater impulse control from your dog.
-Your dog must be able to withstand moving enticements – very difficult, especially for breeds that are sensitive to movement, such as terriers.
-The bouncer exercise is good training for many areas of dog training.
+The exercises of Impulse control for advanced users starts with beginner training.
+The generalization of the “sit” position is now expanded by more difficult external stimuli.
+Stimulation in the form of movement requires your dog to have greater impulse control.
+Your dog has to resist the temptation to move - this is particularly difficult for movement-sensitive breeds such as terriers.
+The “Bouncer” exercise is good training for many areas of dog training.
 Every dog household should have rules.
 An important rule is that the dog doesn't rush out the door first.
 This rule has nothing to do with dominance or the claim to sole rule.
-The dog should remain considerate in contact with the human.
-Humans, in turn, must be able to conscientiously manage every situation, and that happens as soon as humans step outside the door first.
-The last exercise in advanced impulse control considers a recall under distraction.
-Instead of the distraction, your dog learns to follow your recall and that it must be observed in any case.
+The dog should remain in contact with humans in a considerate manner.
+The person, in turn, must be able to manage every situation conscientiously and this happens as soon as the person first steps outside the door.
+The final exercise in advanced impulse control takes into account recall under distraction.
+Instead of being distracted, your dog learns to follow your recall and that this must be adhered to in any case.

 The Impulse control for professionals contains exercises for impulse control in the supreme discipline.
-This does not mean that they prevent your dog from chasing rabbits, but they create a very high level of acceptance in the dog not to follow an impulse and to exercise self-control.
-The first exercise is impulse control while walking on the leash.
-The lack of impulse control and a loose leash that has been incorrectly installed pose a challenge for most dog owners.
-Training how to stop an action is extremely demanding for your dog and should be built up meticulously and in small steps.
-Canceling an action requires a high degree of discipline and is the perfect prerequisite for anti-hunting training.
-Another impulse control exercise that breaks up an action and promotes signal control is throwing food with basic signals.
-The structure tempts dogs to misbehave and should therefore only be trained when they have particularly good impulse control in order to further promote it.
+This doesn't mean that they stop your dog from chasing rabbits, but they create a very high level of acceptance for the dog not to follow an impulse and to practice self-control.
+The first exercise is impulse control while on the leash.
+The lack of impulse control and an incorrectly installed loose leash represent a challenge for most dog owners.
+Training to stop an action is extremely demanding for your dog and should be structured meticulously and in small steps.
+Canceling an action requires a high level of discipline and is the perfect prerequisite for anti-hunting training.
+Another impulse control exercise that stops an action and promotes signal control is throwing food with basic signals.
+The structure tempts dogs to misbehave and should therefore only be trained when impulse control is particularly good in order to further promote this.

-Impulse control training is essential in dogs.
+Training impulse control is essential in dogs.
 Every dog needs to learn and train self-control.
-With our exercises we show you how you can practice impulse control with your dog.
-Impulse control is very taxing for your dog.
-Concentration decreases with each impulse control exercise and makes all everyday situations where impulse control is required (e.g. dog encounters) more difficult.
+With our exercises we will show you how you can practice impulse control with your dog.
+Impulse control is very stressful for your dog.
+Concentration decreases with every impulse control exercise and makes all situations in everyday life where impulse control is required (e.g. dog encounters) more difficult.

-On days when you train impulse control, you should create a quiet everyday life with many rituals.
-We advise you to avoid challenging situations for your dog on the training days.
+On days when you train impulse control, you should have a quiet everyday life with lots of rituals.
+We advise you to avoid challenging situations for your dog on training days.